-Some emission units or activities may also emit dust or VOCs that are not emitted from a definable emission point.
 A key concept to air emissions is understanding the difference between "fugitive" and "point" emissions.
+Some emission units or activities may emit dust or VOCs that do not emanate from a definable emission point.
 40 CFR 70.2 defines fugitive emissions as follows:

-"Fugitive emissions are those emissions which could not reasonably pass through a stack, chimney, vent, or other functionally-equivalent opening."
+"Fugitive emissions are those emissions which could not reasonably pass through a stack, chimney, vent, or other functionally equivalent opening."

-The difference between fugitive and non-fugitive (point) emissions is simply that point emissions pass through a smokestack or other similar type of ducting while fugitive emissions do not.
-For example, emissions from painting operations in a booth would be considered a point source as the emissions exit through a stack, while painting outside of a booth would be considered to be fugitive.
+The difference between fugitive and non-fugitive (point) emissions are these simple criteria; point emissions pass through a smokestack, vent, or other similar type of ducting while fugitive emissions do not.
+For example, emissions from enclosed surface coating operations (e.g., painting aircraft parts in a paint booth) are captured and exhausted into the atmosphere through a filtered vent or stack and are typically point source emissions.
+On the other hand, uncaptured emissions from open surface coating operations (e.g., painted aircraft parts dried outside the booth) would be fugitive.